endpot/ImageGo/README.md

 # ImageGo

-A free image host built with GoFrame
+A free image-hosting service built with GoFrame.